< Browse to Previous Essay | Browse to Next Essay >

-Billy Frank was the public face and spokesman for the tribe’s resistance, but in 1964, a bright, fiery young man named Hank Adams, an Assiniboine and Sioux from eastern Montana, showed up at Frank’s Landing and became a key behind-the-scene worker, leading strategic and legal planning that complemented Billy’s more public role.
+Billy Frank was the public face and spokesman for the tribe’s resistance, but in 1964, a bright, fiery young man named Hank Adams, an Assiniboine and Sioux from eastern Montana, showed up at Frank’s Landing and became a key behind-the-scene worker, leading strategic and legal planning that complemented Frank’s more public role.
 The tribes decided to go public with their struggle and attracted help from young people who broadened support; many camped out and watched over Nisqually fishing nets when tribal fishermen could not.

 In 1964, the first “fish-in” was staged at Frank’s Landing.
 Later, the National Indian Youth Council organized a large demonstration in Olympia.
 The same year, Marlon Brando showed up for net fishing on the Puyallup River with tribal leader Bob Satiacum (1929-1991) and was arrested, but released and never tried.
 In October 1965 there were two skirmishes on the Nisqually.
 First, an Indian boat was spilled by state agents.
 Later there was an attempted raid on Frank’s Landing; officers tried to make arrests and a battle broke out, with paddles, sticks, and stones flying through the air.

-“The changes in the law -- the Boldt decision -- never would have happened without the fish-ins,” declares Billy Frank (Frank interview, March 2009).
+“The changes in the law -- the Boldt decision -- never would have happened without the fish-ins,” Frank believed.
+(Frank interview, March 2009).
 “We’d gone up to see the U.S. Attorney to get him to protect out treaty rights,” but got no help.
 “Every day there was a fish-in -- on the Puyallup, the Green, the Nisqually, whenever the fish were running.
 One day we were drift-fishing along the Puyallup and there were these potato farmers, and they were cursing us and throwing potatoes at us.
 But we were never gonna quit.
 We were gonna stay here and fish” (Frank, 2).

 Billy’s first wife, Norma, was “one of our great wives and great ladies on the watershed of the Nisqually.”
 Together the two raised a lot of Indian children -- other people’s kids.
 “Norma fought for our rights just like the other wives who put themselves on the line.
 When we were in jail they were on the river fishing” (Frank, 2).